franciscovillaescusa/Pylians3/documentation/Documentation.md

 ## <a id="Gaussian_fields_P"></a> Gaussian density fields

-Pylians provide a few routines to generate Gaussian density fields.
+Pylians provide a few routines to generate Gaussian density fields either in 2D or 3D.
 The ingredients needed are:

 - ```grid```.
 The generated Gaussian density field will have grid x grid pixels.
 - ```k``` .
 1D float32 numpy array containing the k-values of the input power spectrum.